Computable measure of the quantum correlation: Abstract

 \section{Abstract}

-A general state of an $m\otimes n$ system is a classical-quantum state if and only if its associated left-correlation matrix has rank no larger than $m-1$.
-Based on this condition, a computable measure of quantum discord is presented, which coincides with the tight lower bound on the geometric measure of discord.
-Therefore such obtained tight lower bound fully captures the quantum correlation of a bipartite system, so it can be used as a measure of discord in its own right.
+A general state of an $m\otimes n$ system is a classical-quantum state if and only if its associated $A$-correlation matrix (a matrix constructed from the coherence vector of the party $A$, the correlation matrix of the state, and a function of the local coherence vector of the subsystem $B$), has rank no larger than $m-1$.
+Using the general Schatten $p$-norms, we quantify quantum correlation by measuring any violation of this condition.
+The required minimization can be carried out for the general $p$-norms and any function of the local coherence vector of the unmeasured subsystem, leading to a class of computable quantities which can be used to capture the quantumness of correlations due to the subsystem $A$.
+We introduce two special members of these quantifiers; The first one coincides with the tight lower bound on the geometric measure of discord, so that such lower bound fully captures the quantum correlation of a bipartite system.
 Accordingly, a vanishing tight lower bound on the geometric discord is a necessary and sufficient condition for a state to be zero-discord.
-We present an alternative form for the geometric discord and provide a comparison between the geometric discord and our computable measure of quantum correlation.
+The second quantifier has the property that it is invariant under a local and reversible operation performed on the unmeasured subsystem, so that it can be regarded as a computable well-defined measure of the quantum correlations.
+The approach presented in this paper provides a way to circumvent the problem with the geometric discord.
+We provide some examples to exemplify this measure.